StefanoF97/Simple-File-System/README.md

      - data blocks
      - directory blocks

-     A data block are "random" information
+     A data block are "random" information.
      A directory block contains a sequence of structs of type "directory_entry",
-     containing the blocks where the files in that folder start and if they are directory themselves
+     containing the blocks where the files in that folder start and if they are directory themselves.